 Charming Forge Mansion

 This 7,821 square-foot home in Womelsdorf, Pennsylvania dates back to 1749 and has been preserved and restored with museum-like attention to detail.
 It’s on the market for $825,000.
-It features seven bedrooms, seven working fireplaces and a designer kitchen.
-Situated along the Tulpehocken Creek, the area is protected by land trust.
+It features seven bedrooms, seven working fireplaces, and a designer kitchen.
+Situated along the Tulpehocken Creek, the area is protected by a land trust.
 It does have a history of paranormal activity.
 Local legend has it that a young man was tragically doomed to die in the house.
 He was allegedly riding his horse to the mansion to meet his lover, who lived there.
 As he neared the house he spied his love peering through the window and he stood up in his stirrups, spooking the horse.
 He was, allegedly, thrown to his death on the steps of the mansion and now haunts its halls looking for his lover.